htimsk/SecureKey/luks-unattended.md

 Note that the full decryption key is never stored on the node.
 The LUKS container is unlocked by fetching a partial decryption key from an external host.

-### Setup encrypted LUKS container

-This scheme allows unattended operation of your node.
+### Rationale

-The encrypted LUKS container will be automatically decrypted after every boot.
+The LUKS container will be automatically decrypted after every boot.

 This approach is reasonable in a threat model where a thief taking the device is unaware of its purpose (staking).
 A determined attacker, going after the keys specifically, will be able to subvert both this and the original Aegis key approaches - by simply using a boot disk while taking the care to not power down the node.